neoeox/neoeox/README.md

-- 👋 Hi, I’m @neoeox
+- 👋 Hi, I’m jon
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science, Data Analysis
-- 🌱 I’m currently learning Java, R, Python
+- 🌱 I’m currently using Java, Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...